The following comes from an actual question posed to the DuxUser on-line forum.

 [svpnp2:2] Number odd and even pages.

-No problem.
-Let us create a Style to do all of that.
+The solution is to create a Style to do all of that work.

-Finally, and this is VERY important, once this is working, go to the Document Menu, select "Create Template".
-Navigate down the list to "Hotel Room Details" and press OK.
-You will be asked if you wish to replace the existing Template - select YES!.
-When asked if you wish to save Codes and text, select NO!
+Finally, once your new ArabicRightHand style is working, you want to save it into your custom template.
+Go to the Document Menu, select "Create Template".
+Navigate down the list to "Hotel Room Details" (the template you created earlier) and press OK.
+When asked if you wish to replace the existing template, select YES.
+When asked if you wish to save codes and text, select NO. This saves your new style into the custom template, but not the text you created just to test it.

-You should now have a Template which will begin with Roman Numbering then, when you apply the ArabicRightHand Style at the correct place in your document, text will begin on a right hand page with Roman numbers.
+You should now have a template which will begin with Roman numerals, then, when you apply the ArabicRightHand style at the correct place in your document, the next text will begin on a right hand page with Arabic numbers.